AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/adding-custom-domain-names.md

 ---
 title: Adding Custom Domain Names
-description: Learn how to add your own custom domain names
+description: Learn how to add your own custom domain names to an environment.
 keywords:
   - Experience Cloud
   - Adobe Experience Manager